Mozart and Salieri

 by Nikolai Rimsky-Korsakov

-The story of Mozart and Salieri brought to life by the glorious opera music of Rimsky-Korsakov to the original story by Pushkin may be known to you from Miloš Forman's film Amadeus.
+The story of Mozart and Salieri is brought to life by the glorious opera music of Rimsky-Korsakov to the original drama by Pushkin.
+It may be known to you from Miloš Forman's film Amadeus.

 When a masterful composer gets inspired by a literary genius the result is Mozart and Salieri - a one-act opera composed by Nikolai Rimsky-Korsakov in 1897 to a Russian libretto taken almost verbatim from Alexander Pushkin's 1830 verse drama of the same name.
 The story was widely popularized by Miloš Forman's 1984 film Amadeus.